Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups: Hom-diagrams and -NTQ groups

-We now decribe the construction of particular families of solutions, called \emph{generic families}, of a NTQ system which imply nice lifting properties over that system.
-Consider a fundamental sequence with corresponding NTQ system $S(X,A)=1$ of depth $N$.
+One can skip this subsection, it is given for the completeness of the presentation.
+We will describe the construction of \emph{generic families} of solutions of an NTQ system which are used in the proof of the theorem above in \cite{selaHyp} and \cite{elemHyp}.
+Consider a strict fundamental sequence with corresponding NTQ system $S(X,A)=1$ of depth $N$.
 We construct generic families iteratively for each level $k$ of the system, starting at $k=N$ and decreasing $k$.
 There is an abelian decomposition of $G_k$ corresponding to the NTQ structure.
 Let $V_1^{(k)},\ldots,V_{M_k}^{(k)}$ be the vertex groups of this decomposition given some arbitrary order.
 We construct a generic family for level $k$, denoted $\Psi(k)$, by constructing generic families for each vertex group in order.
 We denote a generic family for the vertex group $V_i^{(k)}$ by $\Psi(V_i^{(k)})$.
-If there are no vertex groups, in other words the equation $S_k=1$ is empty ($G_k=G_{k+1}*F(X_k)$) we take $\Psi(k)$ to be a sequence of growing different Merzljakov's words (defined in \cite{KMimplicit}, Section 4.4).
+If there are no vertex groups, in other words the equation $S_k=1$ is empty ($G_k=G_{k+1}*F(X_k)$) we take $\Psi(k)$ to be a sequence of growing different Merzlyakov's words (defined in \cite{KMimplicit}, Section 4.4).

+\begin{remark} When using generic families in this paper, by \cite{selaHyp}, Proposition 2.1, instead of a family of growing Merzlyakov's words in $\Gamma$, one can just take new letters for the basis of $F(X_k)$.
+So instead of a family of homomorphisms in $\Gamma$, we can consider generic family as a family of solutions into $\Gamma\ast F(Y)$ for some basis $Y$ consisting of new letters. \end{remark}

 If $V_r^{(k)}$ is an abelian group then it corresponds to equations of the form $[x_i,x_j]=1$ or $[x_i,u]=1$, $1\leq i,j\leq s$, where $u\in U$ runs through a generating set of a centralizer in $G_{k+1}$.
 A solution $\sigma$ in $G_{k+1}$ to equations of these forms is called \emph{$B$-large} if there is some $b_1,\ldots,b_s$ with each $b_i>B$ such that $\sigma(x_i)=(\sigma(x_1))^{b_1\ldots b_i}$ or $\sigma(x_i)=u^{b_1\ldots b_i}$, for $1\leq i\leq s$ (possibly renaming $x_1$).
 A generic family of solutions for an abelian subgroup $V_r^{(k)}$ is a family $\Psi(V_r^{(k)})$ such that for each $B_i$ in any increasing sequence of positive integers $\{B_i\}_{i=1}^{\infty}$ there is a solution in $\Psi(V_r^{(k)})$ which is $B_i$-large.